nick-redwill/MOSO/README.md

 <img src="media/logo.png" width="300px">
 </p>

 # Multiboot Operating System Orchestrator

 **MOSO** is a command-line tool for creating multiboot USB drives.
-It handles partitioning, writing, verification, and GRUB configuration automatically — supporting Linux distros, BSD systems Windows, and others.
+It automates partitioning, image writing, verification, and GRUB configuration, with support for Linux distributions, BSD systems, Windows, and more.

 ## Installation